Skip to main content

 • 860,000+: Views on a viral Bilibili video showing a user conversing with an AI-generated grandmother

-China is not the only country where AI is changing how people remember the dead.
+China isn't the only country where AI is changing how people remember the dead.
 In South Korea, a television programme aired a virtual reality reunion between a mother and her deceased daughter, watched by millions and sparking national debate about the ethics of digital grief.
 Japan has seen the rise of "digital graveyards" aimed at younger generations who live too far from ancestral homes to visit physical burial sites.

 "As AI evolves, emotional interactions with multimodal generative AI will become even more immersive.
 We are only at the beginning of what this technology can offer grieving families." - Gao Wei, Founder, Lingyu